Ink/ThatCloud/README.md

 What are the Ink Sample Apps?
 =============================

 To demonstrate the power Ink mobile framework, Ink created the "ThatApp" suite of sample apps.
 Along with ThatCloud, there is also ThatInbox for reading your mail, ThatPDF for editing your documents and ThatPhoto for tweaking your photos.
-But we want the apps to be more than just showcase of the Ink Framework.
+But we want the apps to do more than just showcase the Ink Mobile Framework.
 That's why we're releasing the apps open source.

 As iOS developers we leverage an incredible amount of software created by the community.
 By releasing these apps, we hope we can make small contribution back.
 Here's what you can do with these apps:
   1. Get your code to the app store